 Chicken Paprikash A Hungarian Classic.

-However my Gulyás Recipe was well received and I have yet to receive any death threats.
 Having ‘said’ that, I have probably already infuriated many Hungarians by spelling Paprikash incorrectly.

 I do honestly know it is spelt Paprikás (pron poprikosh).
 Is it any wonder that learning the Hungarian language makes me cry?